-Special Monthly Compensation (SMC) is a monetary compensation (paid in addition to the regular VA Disability Compensation) to a veteran who, as a result of military service, incurred the loss or loss of use of specific organs or extremities.
+Special Monthly Compensation (SMC) is a tax-free benefit paid in addition to the regular VA Disability Compensation, to a veteran who, as a result of military service, incurred the loss or loss of use of specific organs or extremities.

-If a veteran is service connected at the 100% rate and is housebound, bedridden, or is so helpless to need the aid and attendance of another person, then consideration of payment of additional SMC can be considered.
+- If you are service connected at the 100% rate and are housebound, bedridden, or so helpless to need the aid and attendance of another person, then SMC can be paid.
 The amount of SMC will vary depending on the level of aid and attendance needed.

 Applying for SMC

-You should contact your local VA regional office at 1-800-827-1000, for information about applying for SMC.
-In determining qualifications for SMC, the VA must review the medical evidence regarding the loss or loss of use and then make a decision regarding the level of SMC to be paid.
+You should contact your local VA office at 800-827-1000, for information about applying for SMC.
+The VA has to review all the medical evidence available before they make a decision regarding the level of SMC to be paid.

 Military benefits are always changing.
 Keep up with everything from pay to health care by subscribing to Military.com, and get access to up-to-date pay charts and more with all latest benefits delivered straight to your inbox.